Mindaugas Kuzminskas: NBA

 On 9 July 2016, Kuzminskas signed with the New York Knicks.
 On 25 October 2016, he made his debut for the Knicks in their season opener, scoring seven points in nine minutes off the bench in a 117–88 loss to the Cleveland Cavaliers.
+On 3 January 2017, Kuzminskas was selected as the 2016 Lithuanian Basketball Player of the Year.
 On 12 January 2017, he scored a season-high 19 points in a 104–89 win over the Chicago Bulls.

 On 12 November 2017, Kuzminskas was waived by the Knicks to make room for the return of the suspended Joakim Noah.
 He appeared in 68 games during his rookie season, but just one game to begin his second season.

 Return to Europe

 On 1 January 2018, Kuzminskas signed with the Italian club Olimpia Milano.
 On 1 July 2019, Kuzminskas parted ways with Olimpia Milano after a season and a half playing for them and winning one Italian championship.

 On 22 July 2019, Kuzminskas signed a two-year contract with Greek club Olympiacos.
 On 9 November 2019, with playing time declining since October, Kuzminskas was released from the Greek club.

 On 11 November 2019, Kuzminskas signed a €1.5 million deal with Lokomotiv Kuban.
 Kuzminskas was selected to the 2020 VTB United League All-Star Game where he scored 14 points, grabbed 1 rebound and dished out 4 assists.
-During the 2020-21 season, Kuzminskas averaged 13 points και 4.5 rebounds in 40 games in the VTB United League and the EuroCup.
+During the 2020–21 season, Kuzminskas averaged 13 points και 4.5 rebounds in 40 games in the VTB United League and the EuroCup.

 On 5 July 2021 he signed with the Russian team Zenit Saint Petersburg of the VTB United League and the EuroLeague.
 He left the team after the 2022 Russian invasion of Ukraine.

 On 21 September 2022 he signed with Pınar Karşıyaka of the Basketbol Süper Ligi (BSL).

+On July 22, Kuzminskas joined AEK Athens.
+In the end of the season, he renewed his contract with the club until 2026.